The Autumn Budget 2025 followed a week of speculation, including leaked OBR forecasts pointing to weaker productivity and limited fiscal headroom.

 What’s been announced:

-The Budget confirms more than one hundred and twenty billion pounds of capital investment across infrastructure over the Parliament, including continued support for UK renewables and nuclear expansion.
+The Budget confirmed more than 120 billion pounds of capital investment across UK infrastructure, including continued support for UK renewable generation and nuclear expansion.

 Why this is happening: